HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

 It's still no surprise that jQuery is by far the most used library on the web today.
-Part of that is because WordPress is used on 36% observed pages, but even so, the majority of jQuery usage occurs outside of the WordPress platform.
+Part of that is because WordPress is used on [35%](./cms##most-popular-cmss) of sites, but even so, the majority of jQuery usage occurs outside of the WordPress platform.

 While jQuery is relatively small and reasonably quick at what it does, it still represents a certain amount of overhead in applications.
-Most of what jQuery offers is now doable with native DOM APIs, and may be unnecessary in today's web applications.
+Most of what jQuery offers is now [doable with native DOM APIs](https://youmightnotneedjquery.com/), and may be unnecessary in today's web applications.

 The usage of core-js is also not surprising, as many web applications transform their code with Babel, which often uses core-js to fill in missing gaps in APIs across browsers.
 As browsers mature, this figure should drop—and that would be a good thing indeed, as modern browsers are more capable than ever, and shipping core-js code could end up being wasted bytes.